Saturday, October 12, 2024

 I'm thrilled to share that I've completed the Professional Certificate in Machine Learning and Artificial Intelligence from UC Berkeley Executive Education.
 You may recall that I started the program last summer.
 It's been a challenging six months, but I can safely say I gained a lot from this course.
 Of note is that I also got a perfect score on all the assignments. :-)

 But I must admit — online school can be a bit lonely at times.
 It's definitely not the same as being in high school or college.
 Even though we have office hours and Slack channels, there are only so many options when you can't meet face-to-face.
-It just seemed so anticlimactic.
+The last day just seemed so anticlimactic.
 In other words, no walking across the stage to collect my certificate, meeting fellow students and their families, or a fancy farewell dinner.

 I understand that the knowledge I gained from this course is more important than anything else, but it kind of sucks that you can't truly connect with your peers.
 However, the good news is several AI-related groups that are local to me have appeared on Meetup.
 I've been pitching them in Slack and the office hours.
 Hopefully I can attract interest from fellow Bay Area learners.